BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Abstract

 \section{Abstract}

 We propose a \emph{hybrid} model of differential privacy that considers a combination of regular and opt-in users who desire the differential privacy guarantees of the local privacy model and the trusted curator model, respectively.
-We demonstrate that within this model, it is possible to design a new type of \textit{blended} algorithm for the task of privately computing the most popular records of a web search log.
-This blended approach provides significant improvements in the utility of obtained data compared to related work while providing users with their desired privacy guarantees.
-Specifically, on two large search click data sets comprising~\empirical{4.8}~million and~\empirical{13.2}~million unique queries respectively, our approach attains NDCG values exceeding~\empirical{95\%} across a range of commonly used privacy budget values.
+We demonstrate that within this model, it is possible to design a new type of \textit{blended} algorithm that improves the utility of obtained data, while providing users with their desired privacy guarantees.
+We apply this algorithm to the task of privately computing the head of the search log and show that the blended approach provides significant improvements in the utility of the data compared to related work.
+Specifically, on two large search click datasets, comprising~\empirical{1.75} and~\empirical{16}~GB, respectively, our approach attains NDCG values exceeding~\empirical{95\%} across a range of privacy budget values.